 I bought myself an early Christmas gift and purchased a NeoLoch Inquisitor IC Testing System.
-I wanted something to be able to test RAM and PIAs if they are good or bad.
-I have a pile of both, so this purchased seemed to make perfect sense.
-I bought an earlier version of the RAM tester and liked it and wanted to upgrade to the newer version with more capabilities than the old one.
+This tool gave me the ability to test RAM and PIAs.
+Since I have a pile of both of these, this purchase seemed to make perfect sense.
+Having bought an earlier version of the RAM tester and was ready to upgrade to the newer version with more capabilities than the old one.

-I decided to save a few dollars and ordered the kit version of these.
-I enjoy putting these kits together, so doesn’t bother me to take a little bit of time to assemble it.
+The kit version is how I purchased the tester.
+It doesn’t bother me to take a little bit of time to assemble it and save a few dollars.
 Each blade took about 15 minutes to put together and the main core assembly took about 45 minutes.

 This was a great investment and motivated me to test quite a few parts that I had laying around.
 It also helped me organize some of the more common RAM that I had in different places.